Canada–United States Free Trade Agreement: Effects

 The exact ramifications of the agreement are hard to measure.
 Trade between Canada and the U.S., which had already been on the rise, increased at an accelerated rate after the agreement was signed.
 While throughout the 20th century, exports fairly consistently made up about 25% of Canada's gross domestic product (GDP), since 1990 exports have been about 40% of GDP.
 After 2000, they reached nearly 50%.

 A 2016 paper estimates "that CUSFTA increased the yearly profits of Canadian manufacturing by 1.2%".
+A 2024 study found that Canadian workers adjusted smoothly to the effect of trade liberalization with the United States: workers in sectors that faced import competition with the US were likely to suffer modest negative economic outcomes in the short-run but they made up for this by switching to jobs in Canadian economic sectors that benefitted on easier access to the US market.

 Often, analyses of the free trade agreement find that its effects on the two countries depend on the difference in value between the Canadian dollar and the US dollar.
 In 1990–1991, the Canadian dollar rose sharply in value against the US dollar, making Canadian manufactured goods much more expensive for Americans to buy and making American manufactured goods much cheaper for Canadians, who no longer had to pay high duties on them.

 The phenomenon of "cross-border shopping", where Canadians would make shopping daytrips to US border towns to take advantage of tariff-free goods and a high Canadian dollar, provided a mini-boom for these towns.
 The loss of many Canadian jobs, particularly in the Ontario manufacturing sector during the recession of the early 1990s, was attributed (fairly or not) to the Free Trade Agreement.

 In the mid-to-late 1990s, however, the Canadian dollar fell to record lows in value to against the US dollar.
 Cheaper Canadian primary products such as lumber and oil could be bought tariff-free by Americans, and Hollywood studios sent their crews to film many movies in Canada due to the cheap Canadian dollar (see "runaway production" and "Hollywood North").
 The removal of protective tariffs meant that market forces, such as currency values, have a greater effect on the economies of both countries than they would have with tariffs.

 The agreement has failed to liberalize trade in some areas, most notably the ongoing dispute over softwood lumber.
 Issues such as mineral, fresh water, and softwood lumber trade still remain disputed.

 While the agreement remains decades later, it is no longer at the forefront of Canadian politics.
-It was superseded by the North American Free Trade Agreement (NAFTA) in 1994, which itself was replaced by the United States-Mexico-Canada Agreement in 2020.
+It was superseded by the North American Free Trade Agreement (NAFTA) in 1994, which itself was replaced by the United States–Mexico–Canada Agreement in 2020.
 The Liberals under Jean Chrétien were elected to office in the 1993 election, partly on a promise to renegotiate key labor and environmental parts of NAFTA.
 An agreement was indeed struck with the Democrats under Bill Clinton that created separate side deals to address both of these concerns.